-Laura suffered cauda equina syndrome and she felt unhappy with the treatment that her NHS trust provided.
+After her experience, Laura felt unhappy with the treatment that her NHS trust provided and their misdiagnosis of her condition.
 She decided to instruct Emma Zukowska of Barratts Solicitors to investigate.

-When Laura had visited the Defendant hospital she had complained of a number of symptoms.
-Her symptoms included back pain, numbness and lack of sensation to the saddle area, difficulty in passing urine and pain in her leg.
+During Laura’s visits to the Defendant hospital she had complained of a number of symptoms in different areas of her body.
+These symptoms included back pain, numbness and lack of sensation to the saddle area, difficulty in passing urine and pain in her leg.
 The medical staff should have spotted straightaway that Laura had ‘red flag’ signs of cauda equina.
-The signs include saddle paraesthesia, bladder dysfunction, faecal incontinence and/or severe or progressive neurological deficit in the lower extremities.
+Red flag symptoms include saddle paraesthesia (altered sensation), bladder dysfunction, faecal incontinence and/or severe or progressive neurological deficit in the lower extremities.
 It is vital to diagnose the condition early to prevent patients suffering from permanent damage.

-Sadly, Laura did not get an early diagnosis.
 Expert medical evidence confirmed that she would have made a significantly better recovery if she had received an earlier diagnosis and appropriate treatment.
-The delay means Laura has bladder and bowel dysfunction, pain to the leg and reduced sensation affecting the back of the thigh, buttock and saddle area.
+The result of the cauda equina delayed diagnosis is that Laura has bladder and bowel dysfunction, pain to the leg and reduced sensation affecting the back of the thigh, buttock and saddle area.
 She has not been able to go back to any form of employment and she needs significant assistance around the home.

 Agreeing Compensation for Cauda Equina

 The Defendants admitted liability early in the case.
-They also accepted that Laura would had a better prognosis if she had been diagnosed earlier.
+They also accepted that Laura would have had a better prognosis if she had been diagnosed earlier.
 We obtained reports from a neurosurgeon, urologist, colorectal surgeon, psychiatrist, occupational therapist and a physiotherapist.
 Laura was also assessed to see what impact the cauda equina had on her ability to drive.
-We used these reports to assess how much compensation Laura should claim.
+We used these reports to assess the seriousness of her injuries and this indicated how much compensation Laura should claim.

 Laura expressed her thanks to Emma ‘for her absolute care, professional and personal help’.